troynsofor-svg/AI-Portfolio-TROY-NSOFOR/Deep Learning Data Preprocessing/README.md

 The sample graph in the cell is made to create and show a line graph named "Sample Graph" with the x and y variables (1,4), (2,5), and (3,6).

 The test graph in the cell clearly defines x = [1, 2, 3] and y = [4, 5, 6].
 It really plots the values, making a line graph with this name called "Test Graph" intersecting the x and y variables (1,4), (2,5), and (3,6).
-The blank output ensures that the graph was created and showed successfully with no textual output.

 Key Findings: The things I learned from this project are the errors and corrections that I made when coding cells and real-world applications.